bigfix/developer.bigfix.com/site/reference/types/string.md

 # character &lt;integer&gt; of &lt;string&gt;

 Returns a string of length 1 made by taking the character identified by &lt;integer&gt; from the string.
 Numbering begins at zero.

-Example, Character 1 of &quot;HI&quot; is &quot;I&quot;.
+{{#example}}
+Q: character 1 of "hi" = "i"
+A: True
+I: singular boolean
+{{/example}}

 # character of &lt;string&gt;